 The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people. – Tenth Amendment

-It is important to understand that the Constitution does not create rights for the states or the people.
+It is important to understand that the Constitution does not create rights for anyone.
 It simply serves as a grant of power to, and a blueprint for, the structure of the federal government.
-The rights of the states and the people existed before the founding of the United States.
+The rights of the people existed before the founding of the United States.
 The Bill of Rights clarifies limits on the power of the federal government.
 It declares “We, the people, retain our rights,” and prescribes that the creation of the federal government in no way limits the sovereignty of the states except where specified.

 This may seem like an exercise in semantics, but the subtle difference in the actual intent of the Bill of Rights and the common notion that it serves as the source of rights is extremely important.